jamespost/JTPAudio_InteractiveAudioSystem/Docs/Production/Production Plan Milestone 2.md

 ---

 **Milestone 2 Completion Criteria:**
-*   The game is fully playable from a main menu.
+*   [COMPLETED] The game is fully playable from a main menu.
-*   The `WaveManager` correctly spawns sequential waves of enemies based on the data set in the `LevelData` and `WaveData` ScriptableObjects.
+*   [COMPLETED] The `WaveManager` correctly spawns sequential waves of enemies based on the data set in the `LevelData` and `WaveData` ScriptableObjects.
-*   The UI correctly displays player health, ammo, and the current wave number, updating in real-time based on game events.
+*   [COMPLETED] The UI correctly displays player health, ammo, and the current wave number, updating in real-time based on game events.
-*   Upon player death, a "Game Over" screen is shown with an option to restart, successfully looping the gameplay.
+*   [COMPLETED] Upon player death, a "Game Over" screen is shown with an option to restart, successfully looping the gameplay.
-*   All enemy spawning is handled by the object pooler, and all audio is triggered via the `AudioManager`.
+*   [COMPLETED] All enemy spawning is handled by the object pooler, and all audio is triggered via the `AudioManager`.

 ---